stefan-niedermann/nextcloud-commons/README.md

 - highlight search terms
 - intercept link clicks
 - render user avatars next to `@user` mentions

+The `MarkdownUtil` provides some helper tools to work with markdown.

 ## :notebook: License
 This project is licensed under the [GNU GENERAL PUBLIC LICENSE](/LICENSE).